notaryproject/specifications/specs/plugin-extensibility.md

 * The executable must be a regular file.
 * On Windows, executables must have a `.exe` suffix.
 * Must, where relevant, have appropriate OS "execute" permissions (e.g. Unix x bit set) for the current user.
-* Must actually be executed successfully and when executed with the subcommand `discover` must produce a valid JSON metadata (and nothing else) on its standard output (schema to be discussed later).
+* Must actually be executed successfully and when executed with the subcommand `get-plugin-metadata` must produce a valid JSON metadata (and nothing else) on its standard output (schema to be discussed later).

 #### Commands